First Nations - Land Rights and Environmentalism in British Columbia

 Scottish botanist David Douglas was the first scientific traveller to visit the Arrow Lakes.
 In his 1827 journal, he wrote "Not a day passed, but brought something new or interesting either in botany or zoology."
 He noted how the Indians use the lichen on pine trees to make a "bread cake."
 "The canoes of the natives here are different in form from any I have seen before," he wrote "The under part is made of the fine bark of Pinus canadensis (Pine) [sic] and about one ft from the gunwale of birch-bark, sewed with the roots of Thuya (Cedar) and the seams neatly gummed with resin from the pine.
 They are 10 to 14 ft long, terminating at both ends sharply and bent inwards so much at the mouth that a man of middle size has some difficulty in placing himself in them.
 One that will carry six persons and their provisions may be carried on the shoulder with little trouble."

-Paul Kane was another of the first non natives to paddle up the Arrow Lakes: see his 1847 map.
-He wrote in his journal: "The chief, with his wife and daughter, accompanied us in their canoe, which they paddled with great dexterity, from ten to fifteen miles.
+Paul Kane was another of the first non natives to paddle up the Arrow Lakes in 1847.
+A photo by Baillie-Grohman, taken c.
+1900, captures Kane's journal description: "The chief, with his wife and daughter, accompanied us in their canoe, which they paddled with great dexterity, from ten to fifteen miles.
 They make their canoes of pine bark, being the only Indians who use this material for the purpose; their form is also peculiar and very beautiful.
 These canoes run the rapids with more safety for their size, than any other shape."

 top of page